Shuttle/shuttle-esb/_posts/2014-07-30-codeplex-MoonSpring-Discussions.md

 ---

-# Failed to load the file or assembly“Shuttle.ESB.Core,Version=3.2.3.0,Culture=neutral,PublicKeyToken=null”
+# Failed to load the file or assembly“Shuttle.Esb,Version=3.2.3.0,Culture=neutral,PublicKeyToken=null”

 ### MoonSpring (Aug 22 at 1:28 PM)

 Hi,
 I have met a exception,like:

-> Abnormal untreated:System.TypeInitiallizationException:"ICT.Server.Program" ,The type initializer was an exception.  ------->System.BadImageFormatExeption:Failed to load the file or assembly“Shuttle.ESB.Core,Version=3.2.3.0,Culture=neutral,PublicKeyToken=null” orOne of its dependencies, trying to load is not in the correct format.
+> Abnormal untreated:System.TypeInitiallizationException:"ICT.Server.Program" ,The type initializer was an exception.  ------->System.BadImageFormatExeption:Failed to load the file or assembly“Shuttle.Esb,Version=3.2.3.0,Culture=neutral,PublicKeyToken=null” orOne of its dependencies, trying to load is not in the correct format.

 I think this is a version's problem about the .NET Framework.

-I created there new project(According to the Pub/Sub demo),and then ,I added the Shuttle ESB's source code I need.
+I created there new project(According to the Pub/Sub demo),and then ,I added the Shuttle.Esb's source code I need.
 I have already changed them to ".NET Framework 4.0"(Because I find all the source code projects are .NET Framework 3.5).
 When I Compile all the code,It succeed.